deckerweb/advanced-scripts-quicknav/README.md

 ## How this Plugin Works

-1. **Your Scripts/ Code Snippets in the Admin Bar**: various listings – Active scripts, Inactive scripts, by folder (including subfolder)
+1. **Your Scripts/ Code Snippets in the Admin Bar**: various listings – Active scripts, Inactive scripts, by Folder (including Subfolder)
 2. **Additional Links**:
 	- _Snippets_: Code snippet libraries for WordPress by various authors, including the official Code Snippets Cloud
 	- _Plugin ecosystem_: Links to resources like the Code Snippets website, Docs, Learning, Emergency fixes etc., plus Facebook group.